A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Introduction

 \subsection{Weights}

 We now turn to the theme of the present work.
 Closely associated to the ``quantitative'' Weyl character formula is a ``qualitative'' picture, which was known from the outset -- the easier question of determining the weights (i.e.\ ignoring multiplicities).
 As is folklore: the set of weights of a simple finite-dimensional highest weight module $L(\lambda)$ is $W$-invariant with convex hull the polytope with vertices $W(\lambda)$, and the weights are recovered by intersecting with the $\lambda$-translate of the root lattice.
-A similar statement holds for integrable $L(\lambda)$ over Kac--Moody $\mathfrak{g}$.
+A similar statement holds for integrable $L(\lambda)$ over Kac--Moody $\mathfrak{g}$.\footnote{See also the recent work \cite{BJK}, where the authors extend this to all Demazure modules for classical simple $\mathfrak{g}$.}

 The uniformity of this description turns out to hold more generally.
-Recently in \cite{DK,DK2,Kh1}, Dhillon and Khare proved several positive formulas for the weights of $L(\lambda)$ for arbitrary (including non-integrable) simple modules over all Kac--Moody $\mathfrak{g}$.
-In contrast to the above story for characters, these weight formulas hold uniformly, for all highest weights and across all types (for $\mathfrak{g}$).
+Recently in \cite{DK2,DK,Kh1}, Dhillon and Khare proved several positive formulas for the weights of $L(\lambda)$ for arbitrary (including non-integrable) simple modules over all Kac--Moody $\mathfrak{g}$.
+In contrast to the above story for characters, these weight-formulas hold uniformly, for all highest weights and across all types (for $\mathfrak{g}$).
 One of these formulas exactly generalizes the above result in terms of convex hulls (always in $\mathfrak{h}^*$): now one works with a $W_J$-invariant polyhedral shape rather than a $W$-invariant one, corresponding to the partial integrability $J \subset I$ of (the not necessarily fully-integrable module) $L(\lambda)$.

 We now present one of these formulas; this serves to motivate our main result, as well as to introduce some of the necessary notation.
 As this result -- and our paper -- makes extensive use of parabolic Verma modules \cite{GL,lepo1}, we begin by setting notation for them.